 Botany, plant science, is an option of study in the Bachelor of Science in Biology.
 Most courses have a laboratory component and classroom lecture.

-sizes are small; usually held to 14 students, allowing each student to view the material, ask questions, and handle the study organisms directly.
+Laboratory class sizes are small; usually held to 14 students, allowing each student to view the material, ask questions, and handle the study organisms directly.

 Students planning to major in Botany should complete three years of mathematics and one year each of biology, physics, and chemistry in high school.